Best Knee Braces For MCL Injuries [Tears, Sprains And Post-Op]

 If something hits you directly on the outside of the knee joint, this will cause your knee to “bend” or “collapse” inward, such that the MCL becomes stretched as it resists this force.
 If there is too much force and the MCL simply can’t maintain the desired joint orientation, it may result in a partial tear or complete rupture to the MCL ligament.

 That said, injury to the MCL is not only restricted to that one plane of movement, but it can actually become quite taut during many other movements as well, such as rotation of the knee.
 Moreover, injuries to the knee can often occur in combination.
-For instance, it isn't uncommon to see an ACL sprain, MCL sprain, and damage to the meniscus all in one injury, particularly if it was sustained while playing a sport when planting, rotation, and contact may all be factors in the mechanism of injury.
+For instance, it isn’t uncommon to see an ACL sprain, MCL sprain, and damage to the meniscus ACL sprain, particularly if it was sustained while playing a sport when planting, rotation, and contact may all be factors in the mechanism of injury.

 While some minor injuries to the MCL can be rehabilitated with non-surgical treatment, often times patients will seek additional support for their knee joint while they are treating their injury, as damage to the MCL ligaments can compromise the overall stability of the knee joint.
 For MCL ruptures that do require surgical reconstruction, more advanced bracing mechanisms may be required during recovery, and many people will continue to wear some sort of brace once they’re fully recovered simply as an injury prevention method.

 In this article, we will review our Top 5 knee braces for MCL sprains.
 Below the information on the specific braces, we will also chat a little bit about MCL injuries in general.
-For information about braces specific to certain sports, please refer to our articles discussing the best knee braces for basketball, as well as the best knee braces for football and best ankle braces for soccer.
+For information about braces specific to certain sports, please refer to our articles discussing the knee braces for basketball, as well as the knee braces for football and best ankle braces for soccer.

 The Tech Ware Pro knee brace is very affordable and simple to use, but caution must be taken with this brace, as it does not provide the same level of support as a brace with sturdy bilateral hinges or locking mechanisms.
 It does have 4 spring stabilizers, but these help stabilize the knee cap more so than to prevent any varus or valgus movements.